ub3rsick/ub3rsick.github.io/_posts/2021-03-28-plasecure-point-to-stars.md

 ![pts00](/assets/playsecure2021/pts00.png)

+1. Flag Address
+2. Current Address of star pointer
+3. User Input
+4. New star pointer

 ### Overwriting the star pointer

 Sending a string of length 100 will overwrite the star pointer.

 ![pts01](/assets/playsecure2021/pts01.png)

+Star pointer overwritten with 8 A's.

 ### Controlling the star pointer

 We enter a unique pattern of 100 length as the wish.
 Find the offset at which the star pointer is getting overwritten.

 ![pts02](/assets/playsecure2021/pts02.png)

+1. Generating unique pattern with MSF pattern_create.rb
+2. Sending unique pattern
+3. New star pointer address which is overwritten with the unique pattern
+4. Finding the offset -> 72
+5. Sending 72 A's + 8 B's as wish to confirm control over star pointer.
+6. Star pointer overwritten with 8 B's

 ### Approach to Exploitation